Skip to main content

 For crispy tonkatsu, try sharp honjozo.

-Cuts through fried oil cleanly.
-Beer’s good, but try sake too.
+It cuts through fried oil cleanly.
+Beer’s good, but try sake too—chilled is best.

 Chicken